LearnOnDemandSystems/docs/lod/terminal-access.md

 # Terminal Access to Virtual Machines

+![](images/terminal-window.png)

 SSH Terminal access allows a user to connect and interact with a virtual machine from a terminal window.

-![](images/terminal-window.png)

 There are several virtual machine (VM) requirements for SSH terminal access.

 - Install Hyper-V Integration.
 - Support ESX open-vm-tools.
-- A running SSH server on the VM (Hyper-V and ESX).
+- A running SSH server on the VM.

 For more information about how SSH works, and instructions on setting up an SSH server, click [here](https://www.tecmint.com/install-openssh-server-in-linux/).

 ## Installation

-1. **On Hyper-V**, install the Hyper-V Integration Tools.
+1. **For VMs hosted on Hyper-V**
-    - Hyper-V Integration Tools can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=55106).
+    - Download Hyper-V Integration Tools.
+This can be downloaed [from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=55106).
+    - Once the file is downloaded, open the file to install Hyper-V Integration Tools.

+1.  **For VMs hosted onOn ESX**,

-1.  **On ESX**, Linux VMs must support the open-vm-tools package.
+    - Linux VMs must support the open-vm-tools package.
 On most builds, this is installed by default.
 It is recommeneded to verify this is installed using the following commands:
         - On **Debian/Ubuntu** builds this can be installed with ```sudo apt-get install open-vm-tools```.
         - On **RHEL or CENTOS** ```sudo yum install open-vm-tools -y```.

 ## Configure a running SSH server.